xrstf/dj/README.md

-  exec        Execute a command in a Prow job Pod help        Help about any command logs        Stream the logs of the test container of a Prow job Pod proxy       Tunnel through to a kind cluster running inside a Prow job pod, making it avialable on localhost:8080
+  exec        Execute a command in a Prow job Pod help        Help about any command logs        Stream the logs of the test container of a Prow job Pod proxy       Tunnel through to a kind cluster running inside a Prow job pod, making it available on localhost:8080

 Flags:
   -h, --help                help for pjutil